Morning Devil’s Advocates

 The Pensions Regulator

-- How does TPR see its statutory objective to protect members in light of the almost £40 billion transferred out of DB schemes last year
+How does TPR see its statutory objective to protect members in light of over £30 billion transferred out of DB schemes last year?

 - The use of liquidity management strategies to manage transfers efficiently